 These indicators take a patient care pathway perspective by using “country-wide” electronic health records systems and data linkage at patient level across existing data sets to follow key events on a journey across the system for a person (as illustrated in the infographics below).

-A technical report with detailed data analysis and next steps for future OECD work is forthcoming in the first quarter of 2022 (see Barrenho et al., forthcoming OECD Health Working Paper).
+A technical report with detailed data analysis and next steps for future OECD work was published in May 2022: see International comparisons of the quality and outcomes of integrated care, Barrenho et al., OECD Health Working Paper No. 142.

 Example of a patient's journey: key events within the health system experienced by a first-time stroke patient